vsueiro/cim643/index.md

 # Lectures

-⚠️ This whole repository is a work in progress ⚠️
+⚠️ Work in progress ⚠️

 Check our [showcase](showcase/) to see all projects submitted by students.